7 Reasons to Unleash Your Inner Artist

 According to artist Jessica Wachter, an artist is “anyone who has the courage to come to the canvas of life and expose his or her gifts.”

-Elizabeth Gilbert, author of Eat, Pray, Love, recently released a new book, Big Magic: Creative Living Beyond Fear.
+Elizabeth Gilbert, the author of Eat, Pray, Love, recently released a new book, Big Magic: Creative Living Beyond Fear.
 She shares that creativity is not dropping everything to pursue a career as an opera singer or a painter (unless you want to).
 She invites us to explore “a life that is driven more strongly by curiosity than by fear.”

-There are many perspectives on being an artist and an infinite number of ways to engage creative expression.
-This isn't so much about fame or fortune, as much as it is shaping and sharing the creative forces that live within.
+There are many perspectives on being an artist and an infinite number of ways to engage in creative expression.
+This isn't so much about fame or fortune, as much as it is about shaping and sharing the creative forces that live within.
 One thing is certain: your creative impulses won't go away.

 Here are 7 reasons to unleash your inner artist: